TaylorOglow/tayloroglow.github.io/index.md

     - label: "Learn More"
       url: "/about/"
   caption: "Photo credit: [**Forest**](https://unsplash.com)"
-excerpt: "As part of a University class, this site is dedicated to the process of reconciliation, as outlined in the Canadian Governmemnt's etc. etc."
+excerpt: "As part of a University class, this site is dedicated to the process of reconciliation, as outlined in the Canadian Governmemnt's formal declaration."
 intro:
   - excerpt: 'hgjsnakfdsvjahbdfjnvsanbhjnvbhdfjnsalbhdnsbfhvknslfvlmasfjnavlmnjljnb"`'
 feature_row:
-  - image_path: assets/images/unsplash-gallery-image-1-th.jpg
+  - image_path: assets/cookie.jpeg
     image_caption: "Image courtesy of [Unsplash](https://unsplash.com/)"
     alt: "placeholder image 1"
     title: "Placeholder 1"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: /assets/einstein/jpg
     alt: "placeholder image 2"
     title: "Placeholder 2"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."